 At that time the EPA was notified of environmental contamination and the proposed plan for assessment and remediation.

 Due to the historical manufacture of polyether and polyurethane products on site, chemicals of concern such as solvents, chlorinated hydrocarbons, petroleum hydrocarbons and other contaminants have entered the environment and impacted the soil and groundwater.

-Bridgestone Australia Ltd has previously undertaken extensive assessment and remediation works associated with contamination originating from their former site and bore owners have been advised not to use their bore water until further notice.
+Bridgestone Australia Ltd has previously undertaken extensive assessment and remediation works associated with the contamination and bore owners, in the immediate vicinity of the site, have been advised not to use their bore water until further notice.

 Technical reports on this investigation are available on the EPA's Public Register.
 For information on how you can view or obtain a copy, click here.

-How did the EPA become aware of the contamination?
+How did the EPA become aware of the contamination in Central Edwardstown?

-The groundwater contamination in the area of southern Edwardstown is likely to be associated with known contamination arising from the former Bridgestone facility at Edwardstown, first identified in the 1990s.
+The groundwater contamination in the area of Central Edwardstown is likely to be associated with known contamination arising from the former automotive components facility at Edwardstown, first identified in the 1990s.

 Bridgestone Australia Ltd has undertaken extensive assessment and remediation works of this contamination and has previously notified the public of the contaminated groundwater, tested private bores in the nearby area and advised bore owners not to use their bore water until further notice.
 Since the completion of the remediation works, Bridgestone Australia Ltd have carried out ongoing groundwater monitoring and provided the results to the EPA.

 The EPA has been aware of this contamination since 1997 and it is likely that the contamination is associated with leakages and spills which occurred since the 1940s associated with operations at the former Bridgestone facility.